-The Communications (COM) Group forms an integral part of the Director’s Office and is responsible for the presentation of a homogeneous image of all aspects of IARC work to the scientific community, the media, and the general public, as well as providing a service to the research Groups in all matters related to information.
+The Communications Group (COM), as an integral part of the Office of the Director, aims to present a clear and coherent image of IARC and its work to the scientific community, the media, and the general public.
+COM also provides information- and publication-related services to the IARC research Sections.

 Knowledge management, publishing, and information services

 The IARC Knowledge Management Centre includes the IARC Publications Programme and the IARC Library.

 All IARC publications are accessible through a centralized portal, the IARC Publications website.
 As part of IARC’s digital dissemination strategy, most of the Agency’s titles are offered online in electronic format free of charge.
 In addition, COM manages the IARC E-Bookshop, which offers a small range of for-sale titles.
 Through its agreement with WHO Press, IARC may sell books in electronic format, whereas WHO Press is responsible for sales of the print format.

 COM supports the Manuscript Clearance System for external journal articles produced by IARC personnel, and coordinates copyright procedures to align with WHO practices.
 An increasing percentage of IARC’s journal article output is published with immediate Open Access.
 The Knowledge Management team also manages the granting of permissions by IARC for the use of Agency-copyrighted materials.